GenesisFR/HowToBecomeGoodAtShooters/README.md

 - used to pull aggro off you and your group
 - can be meleed, shot or damaged by explosions
 - should be deployed at elevated but visible positions (better if unreachable)
+- its duration can be greatly extended with an artificer hive

 #### Drone
 ##### Bombardier